Jurors: Gwyneth Paltrow not responsible for 2016 ski crash, awarded $1

-PARK CITY, Utah — Jurors in Park City, Utah, ruled in favor of Gwyneth Paltrow in the eight-day trial over a 2016 ski crash at Deer Valley Ski Resort, awarding her $1 Thursday afternoon.
+PARK CITY, Utah (ABC4) — Jurors in Park City, Utah, ruled in favor of Gwyneth Paltrow in the eight-day trial over a 2016 ski crash at Deer Valley Ski Resort, awarding her $1 on Thursday, March 30.

 The verdict came only three hours after closing arguments wrapped.